 We take your privacy very seriously.
 Your answers are completely private.
-No one will ever see how you answered, not your parents, friends, family, teachers or anyone.
-We never ask for your name and assign you a study ID to protect your identity.
-All your answers go into a database of all the other answers so even we don’t know who said what.
+Your parents, friends, family, teachers or anyone else will never see how you answered.
+We never ask for you name and assign you a study ID to protect your identity.
+All your answers go into a databank of all the other answers so even we don’t know who said what.

 10. Can my friends do this too?

 Absolutely!
 Feel free to share the link to the study website with them to see if they are eligible and interested.
 The website is 3Tstudy.org.